 This article asked the question, are bidets an affordable and sustainable way to reduce deforestation?

 I began by looking at why forests are being cleared and zeroed in on one product, the humble toilet paper.

 That product is toilet paper, and as a product, it is no longer effective or required in today’s society.
-Advancements in bidet technology, design, and affordability mean that this must now be a serious contender in personal hygiene.
+However, bidet technology, design, and affordability advancements mean that bidets must be a serious contender for personal hygiene.

 In fact, when you factor in the money saved from the reduction of toilet paper usage, a bidet will pay for itself during the course of its lifetime.

-Bidets can also be said to be sustainable, given that the only add on purchase is hidden in your water bill.
-Although as a bidet uses very little water, 1/8th of a gallon on average, that add on cost will be negligible.
+Bidets can also be sustainable, given that the only additional costs are hidden in your water bill.
+Although a bidet uses very little water (1/8th of a gallon on average), the additional cost will be negligible.

 The water that is used is also as clean as your drinking water.
 We know this because the water is being sourced directly from your water pipe and not the toilet cistern.
 This is important to know from a health and hygiene point of view.

 So a Bidet is affordable, sustainable, hygienic, and can remove the need for toilet paper.
 This, in turn, will reduce the demand for virgin wood pulp within the paper industry, specifically the toilet paper industry.